Vileness

 Genesis 18:16-21

-And the men rose from there, and looked toward Sodom: and Abraham went with them to bring them on the way.
-And the LORD said, “Will I hide from Abraham that thing which I do; seeing that Abraham will surely become a great and mighty nation, and all the nations of the earth will be blessed in him?
-For I know him, that he will command his children and his household after him, and they shall keep the way of the LORD, to do justice and judgment; that the LORD may bring upon Abraham that which he has spoken of him.”
+The men got up and looked toward Sodom, and Abraham walked with them to see them off.
+Then the LORD said, “Should I hide from Abraham what I’m about to do?
+After all, Abraham is going to become a great and powerful nation, and all the nations of the earth will be blessed through him.
+I know him—he’ll instruct his children and his household after him to keep the LORD’s ways, doing what’s right and just, so that the LORD will bring about what He promised Abraham.”

 The two angels leave for Sodom